PanagiotisFytas/installation_guide/README.md

 To make sure Homebrew is installed correctly, run:

 ```
 brew --version
 ```

-This should display the version of Homebrew that was installed.
+This should display the installed version of Homebrew.

 ### 5. Install libffi

 Once Homebrew is installed, use it to install `libffi` by running:

 ```
 brew install libffi
 ```

 ### 6. Install Python 3.10